Anthony Rendon

 Anthony Michael Rendon (/rɛn'doʊn/, ren-DOHN; born June 6, 1990) is an American baseball third baseman for the Los Angeles Angels of Major League Baseball (MLB).
-He has previously played for the Washington Nationals and was a member of the Nationals' 2019 World Series champions.
+He previously played for the Washington Nationals.

 Rendon played college baseball for the Rice University Owls, where he won the 2010 Dick Howser Trophy.
-Rendon was selected sixth overall in the 2011 MLB draft by the Nationals.
-Rendon made his MLB debut in 2013.
-He is an All-Star and two-time Silver Slugger Award winner.
+He was selected sixth overall in the 2011 MLB draft by the Nationals, and made his MLB debut in 2013.
+During his time with the Nationals, Rendon won the Silver Slugger Award in 2014 and 2019, NL Comeback Player of the Year in 2016, was named to the 2019 NL All-Star Team, and led the National League in RBI in 2019.
+He was a key member of the Nationals' 2019 World Series championship team.

+Rendon signed a seven-year, $245 million contract with the Los Angeles Angels in December 2019.
+Much of his Angels tenure has been marked by ineffectiveness and injuries.

-Early years
+Early life

-Rendon is the second son of Rene and Bridget Rendon.
-His parents say Rendon started playing baseball at a very early age, hitting pine cones with sticks as early as the age of three.
-Rendon grew up on the southwest side of Houston and excelled in both academics and sports.
-He was a star basketball player, track athlete, and baseball player at Hodges Bend Middle School.
+Rendon is the son of Rene and Bridget Rendon.
+He has a brother named David.
+Rendon is Mexican-American.
 For the first two and a half years of high school, Rendon attended George Bush High School, before transferring to Lamar High School.
 As a senior, he was a first-team 5A all-state shortstop and an All-Greater Houston selection by the Houston Chronicle after he hit .570 with eight home runs, 17 doubles, 56 runs batted in, 56 runs, and 13 stolen bases.
 Out of high school, Rendon was drafted in the 27th round of the Major League Baseball Draft by the Atlanta Braves.
 He turned down their signing bonus to play for Rice University and head coach Wayne Graham.